wildfly-swarm-archive/devoxx-lab/README.md

 # Questions?

-If you have nay questions before the lab, contact us here:
+If you have any questions before the lab, contact us here:

 https://groups.google.com/forum/?nomobile=true#!forum/wildfly-swarm